ecs36c-sq2023/ecs153-sq-hw0/README.md

     - `MAX_STACK`: maximum number of operations and digits in the input.

   - You need to implement the struct `Calculator`you will be use in parsing the string and do the calculation.
-  - Function `parseExpression` will take the struct `Calculator` as input and return the correct result.
+  - Function `parseExpression` will take the pointer of struct `Calculator` as input and return the correct result.
   - Function `init_calculator` and `free_Calculator` are used to initilize your structure and clean up.
 - `basic.h`/`basic.c` includes basic arithmetic operations.
 - `scientific.h`/`scientific.c` includes sinOfDegree(`sinOfDegree`) and cosOfDegree(`cosOfDegree`).